Compute

 • Except for tagging the file system during file system creation, you can also add, modify, or delete tags for existing file systems.

-• If you have specified SFS Turbo resource types for the tag policy of your organization and has a tag policy attached, you must comply with the tag policy rules when creating file systems, otherwise file systems may fail to be created.
+• If your organization has enabled tag policies and has an SFS Turbo-related tag policy attached, you must comply with the tag policy rules when creating file systems, otherwise file systems may fail to be created.
 Contact the organization administrator to learn more about tag policies.

 -